Applications for ST1 and ST2

 Further inforrmation on the Broad Based Training Programme

-Academic Clinical Fellow (ACF) posts are recruited locally, via deaneries/LETB's.
+Academic Clinical Fellow (ACF) posts are recruited locally, via deaneries/LETBs, not the RCPCH.
 The recruitment process for these posts in centrally coordinated via the National Institue for Health Reseach (NIHR) and further information can be found on their Trainees Coordinating Centre website.

-Further information on posts available and interview dates can be found via the relevant deanery / LETB website.
+Information on available posts and interview dates can be found via the relevant deanery/LETB website.

 Phone: 020 7092 6144